hyungkwonko/hyungkwonko.github.io/about/index.md

 #### [](#header-4)_Jun.
 2018 - Sep.
 2018:_ Intern at Wesley Quest in Seoul, South Korea
 _Strategic consulting firm, Research Associate_
 Participated in two big data projects.
 Made deep-learning based prediction model using Python
-1.Improvement of the management system and air quality in Seoul Metro (client: Seoul Digital Foundation)
+1 - Improvement of the management system and air quality in Seoul Metro (client: Seoul Digital Foundation)
-2.Inventing the model of predicting the workers compensation using big data (Client: Korea Workers Compensation and Welfare Service)
+2 - Inventing the model of predicting the workers compensation using big data (Client: Korea Workers Compensation and Welfare Service)
 <br/>

 #### [](#header-4)_Mar.
 2017 - Nov.
 2018:_ Intern at Lab for Probability and Statistical Modeling
 _Lab of professor Suk-Joo Bae in Hanyang University, Undergraduate Intern_
 Participated in Hyundae Motors reliability analysis projects
-1. Improvement on the component reliability using the warranty claims data
+1 - Improvement on the component reliability using the warranty claims data
-2. OBD sensor data analysis
+2 - OBD sensor data analysis
 <br/>

 #### [](#header-4)_Mar.
 2016 - Aug.
 2016:_ Intern at Actors Theatre Workshop in New York, NY, USA